 To that end, we feature and seek original content that examines how companies around the world are, for example:

-Going beyond "doing less bad" -- while reducing impacts is still an immediate concern and a necessary step, we’re looking to highlight those working toward everything from zero waste and emissions, and positive environmental/social impacts to net positivity in terms of energy, materials and resources; creating tangible benefits and shared value for all stakeholders.
+Going beyond "doing less bad"— while reducing impacts is still an immediate concern and a necessary step, we’re looking to highlight those working beyond net-zero waste and emissions, to net-positive and/or regenerative impacts in terms of energy, materials and resources; creating tangible benefits and shared value for all stakeholders.

-Changing "sustainability" from a department to a common thread through all departments -- holistically approaching sustainability by incorporating relevant KPIs into all areas of the business, and aligning the ethos behind these goals with the overall mission of the business.
+Changing "sustainability" from a department to a common thread through all departments — holistically approaching sustainability by integrating sustainability and finance, incorporating relevant KPIs into all areas of the business, and aligning the ethos behind these goals with the overall mission of the business.

-Forging pre-competitive partnerships -- through which companies combine their creative, strategic, scientific and financial resources to solve the complex, systemic challenges inherent to global businesses, and together create real, on-the-ground changes in the farthest reaches of their value chains.
-For example:
+Forging pre-competitive partnerships — through which companies combine their creative, strategic, scientific and financial resources to solve the complex, systemic challenges inherent to global businesses; and together create real, on-the-ground changes in the farthest reaches of their value chains.
+Among a growing number of examples:

-Engaging customers and other stakeholders -- from creatively communicating their sustainability efforts, to acknowledging their shortcomings, to enlisting customers’ help in making critical changes, forward-thinking organizations are winning brand loyalty by changing the way they interact with their customers — whether to illustrate their own purpose strategies or to nudge their customers to live and act more purposefully.
+Engaging customers and other stakeholders — from creatively communicating their sustainability efforts, to acknowledging their shortcomings, to enlisting customers’ help in making critical changes, forward-thinking organizations are winning brand loyalty by changing the way they interact with their customers — whether to illustrate their own purpose strategies or to nudge their customers to live and act more purposefully.